UTS-eResearch/datacrate/spec/0.2/data_crate_specification_v0.2.md

 where schema.org does not have coverage.
 The motivation for this work comes from the research domain.

 A *DataCrate* is a dataset a set of files contained in a single directory.
 There are two ways of organizing a *DataCrate*.

-1. For working data or data that does not need to be distributed with checksums, *Working DataCrate* is a plain-old directory containing payload data files, with two metadata files   at the root.
+1. For working data or data that does not need to be distributed with checksums, a *Working DataCrate* is a plain-old directory containing payload data files, with two metadata files at the root; one for humans and one for machines.

-2. For distribution, or archiving where integrity is important, a *Bagged DataCrate* is a [BagIt] bag conforming to the [DataCrate BagIt profile] with the payload files in the ```/data``` directory.
+2. For distribution, or archiving; where integrity is important, a *Bagged DataCrate* is a [BagIt] bag conforming to the [DataCrate BagIt profile] with the payload files in the ```/data``` directory.
 A *Bagged DataCrate* has a clear separation between metadata and payload, and can be integrity-checked using the checksums in the [BagIt] manifest.

+If a *Bagged DataCrate* has sufficient metadata then it can be distributed as a *Citable DataCrate*, with a [DataCite] citation.
+See below.

 About the contents of a datacrate:

-*  A *DataCrate* has a ```index.html``` tag file describes the files and directories in the BagIt payload (/data) directory.
+*  A *DataCrate* has a ```index.html``` file which describes the files and directories in dataset.
 The ```index.html``` has metadata about the dataset as a whole, and MAY have information about individual files and directories, such as their title, license, authorship or other provenance information.
-In both kinds of datacrate ```index.html``` is in the root of the datacrate.
+In both kinds of *DataCrate* ```index.html``` is in the root of the *DataCrate*.

-*  A DataCrate has a ```CATALOG.json``` with a JSON-LD version of ```index.html```, the metadata in this file is organized in a particular way via a JSON-LD frame, for easy processing.
+*  A *DataCrate* has a ```CATALOG.json``` with a JSON-LD version of ```index.html```, the metadata in this file is organized in a particular way via a JSON-LD frame, for easy processing.
 In a *Working DataCrate* this is stored in the root directory, in a *Bagged DataCrate* it is in ```/metadata``` - to align with the TODO RDA spec name here.

-*  If there is enough metadata, and the dataset has a DOI, a DataCrate has a DataCite metadata file and a human-readable citation in ```index.html```.
+*  If there is enough metadata, and the dataset has a DOI, a *Bagged DataCrate* maybe  distributed as a *Citable DataCrate* which has a DataCite metadata file in ```/metadata/datacite.xml``` and a human-readable citation in ```index.html```.

 This specification is a practical guide for software authors to create tools for generating and consuming research data packages.
-The format is not optimized for hand-authoring, it is optimized for maximum convenience for data consumers with the use of HTML for users to read and  JSON-LD for programmers and search-engines.
+The JSON-LD format is not optimized for hand-authoring, it is optimized for maximum convenience for data consumers with the use of HTML for users to read and  JSON-LD for programmers and search-engines.

 The DataCrate specification aims to ensure that packages are as self documenting as possible.
 Anyone with a Data Crate zip file can unzip it, notice that there